 As we crest the rise near the wind turbine, cattle start moving along the horizon.
 One group of 20 yearlings is at 2 o’clock to us; another around 10 o’clock.
 Grazing or resting cattle are one thing for Niffler to ignore; moving stock is another thing altogether.

 Niffler’s tail and head drop.
 He’s in full, gorgeous, slinky border collie stalk mode.
 His eyes and ears are locked on the cattle and his focus is exquisite.
 But he is absolutely not searching.

-I’m about to call him as he slinks toward the cattle when he drops into a down about 65m away from me.
+He starts to slink towards the cattle, and I inhale to call him off.
+In that moment, he drops into a down 65m away from me.
 For a half second, I wonder if this is part of his new stalking behavior.
 Dropping to the ground is an integral part of herding dog’s repertoire, but I’ve never seen Niffler offer that behavior around moving stock.

 Instead of looking like a frozen missle, Niffler is relatively relaxed.
-He turns to look at me, tongue out in a relaxed “grin.”
+He looks at me, his tongue out in a relaxed “grin.”